-need to employ a number Specialists specialists. usually think that they only are qualified to evaluate, judge and decide according to their professional criteria.
+employ number of need to а Specialists specialists. usually think that they only are gualified to evaluate, judge and decide according to their professional criteria.
 They do not take advice or suggestions from others in matters pertaining to their area of specialisation.
-This often leads to conflict amongst different specialists as well as others the organisation.
-Therefore. some coordination is required by an independent person to reconcile the differences in approach, interest or opinion of the specialists.
+This often leads to conflict amongst different specialists as well as others organisation.
+Therefore, in the some coordination is required by an independent person to reconcile the differences in approach, interest or opinion of the specialists.